serverless-components/express/README.md

 ### 1. Install

-To get started with component, install the latest version of the Serverless Framework:
+To get started with this component, install the latest version of the Serverless Framework:

 ```
 $ npm install -g serverless